fmxsh/f3c/f3c-spec.md

 ##### Number

-The acceptable character sequence is as inferred from the example in the table above.
+The acceptable character sequence reflecting a number as inferred by these examples: `-1, 10, 1.2, -1.2`.

 ##### Bool